*Updated June 5, 2023

-It all comes down to infusing your strategy with good intentions—intentions that are centered on providing value for your audience.
-If Google knows you’re injecting your site with authenticity (e.g. naturally weaving in keywords rather than stuffing them) and thoroughness (e.g. conducting extensive audits and making data-driven decisions), it will reward you.
-Like most good things in life, SEO takes time.
+It all comes down to infusing your strategy with good intentions—intentions centered on providing value for your audience.
+If Google knows you’re injecting your site with authenticity (e.g., naturally weaving in keywords rather than stuffing them) and thoroughness (e.g, conducting extensive audits and making data-driven decisions), it will reward you.

 - Your business & industry: What’s your current DA score?
 How competitive are the keywords in your industry?
 The more competitive industry you’re in, the more time SEO will take and the more it will cost.

-The expertise and skills required: SEO involves tapping into the expertise of various teams like web development, marketing, outreach, content, graphic design, and social media.
-Depending the resources you have on your end, you’ll need to invest in the gaps.
-A good SEO agency will already have these teams that are ready to give your SEO strategy the attention and expertise it deserves.
+- The expertise and skills required: SEO involves tapping into the expertise of various teams like web development, marketing, outreach, content, graphic design, and social media.
+Depending on the resources you have on your end, you’ll need to invest in the gaps.
+A good SEO agency will already have teams ready to give your SEO strategy the attention and expertise it deserves.